 No. Many human medications are unsafe for cats.
 Only use treatments recommended by a veterinarian.

-Multiple rapid switches often make things worse.
-If your cat is stable, return to the last tolerated food and stop changing things.
-If diarrhea persists, ask your vet about a slow transition or a diet trial.
+Repeated rapid switches often make things worse.
+If your cat is stable, go back to the last tolerated food and stop changing things for the moment.

-11.9) My cat is having accidents outside the litter box—why?
+11.9) My cat is having accidents outside the box.
+Why?

 With diarrhea, urgency can be intense.
-Some cats simply can’t make it to the box in time, especially if the box is far away or hard to access.
-Keep a box nearby, scoop frequently, and clean accidents with an enzyme cleaner.
+Some cats simply cannot make it to the box in time, especially if it is far away or hard to reach.

 11.10) When is diarrhea a sign of parasites?

-Parasites are more likely in kittens, outdoor cats, cats with flea exposure, and new rescues.
-If diarrhea is persistent or recurring, fecal testing is a smart step even if you don’t “see” worms.
+Parasites are more likely in kittens, outdoor cats, flea-exposed cats, and new rescues.
+If diarrhea is persistent or recurring, fecal testing is a smart next step.

 11.11) What should I tell the vet when I call?

-Frequency (how many times today), whether it’s watery, any blood/mucus, appetite, water intake, vomiting, energy level, and whether your cat is still peeing normally.
+Frequency, whether it is watery, any blood or mucus, appetite, water intake, vomiting, energy level, and whether your cat is still peeing normally.
 A photo helps too.

 12) References + Disclaimer